storj/ipfs-go-ds-storj/README.md

         "dbURI": "$databaseURI",
         "bucket": "$bucketname",
         "accessGrant": "$accessGrant",
-        "logFile": "$pathToLogFile"
+        "logFile": "$pathToLogFile",
+        "logLevel": "$logLevel",
+        "packInterval": "$packInterval"
       },
       "prefix": "storj.datastore",
       "type": "measure"
     }
   ...
 ```
-`$ ` is the URI to a Postgre or CockroachDB database installation.
+`$databaseURI` is the URI to a Postgres or CockroachDB database installation.
 This database is used for local caching of blocks before they are packed and uploaded to the Storj bucket.
 The database must exists.

 `$bucketname` is a bucket on Storj DCS.
 It must be created.

 `$accessGrant` is an access grant for Storj DCS with full permission on the entire `$bucketname` bucket.

 The `logFile` config is optional.
-If set, it enables logging for this plugin.
+If set, it redirects the logging of this plugin to the specified file.
+Otherwise, logs are printed to the standard error.

+`$logLevel` is an optional log level.
+If not set, the log level defaults to INFO.

+`$packInterval` is an optional time duration that sets the packing interval.
+The default packing interval is 1 minute.
+If set to a negative duration, e.g. `-1m`, the packing job is disabled.

 If you are configuring a brand new ipfs instance without any data, you can overwrite the `datastore_spec` file with: